Tesco Search Reporter

 To help Tesco better understand what customers search for on their website, Head built a basic prototype which visualised in real time, the top 25 successful and unsuccessful searches on the grocery section of tesco.com.
 The aim was also to demonstrate to stakeholders the potential in visualising data in a visual and more appealing way.
+The visualisation was intended for display in the Tesco offices and lobbies, and also aimed to connect staff to customer needs.
 The prototype was well received and the next step was to create a more visually appealing solution as well as look at what other data would be interesting to visualise.
-The visualisation would run on displays of various sizes in the Tesco Head Office.

 Research & Process